Mind MGMT: New & Improved #1 Kicks Off a Whole New Mind Fuck #comics #comicbooks @oni-press.bsky.social @mattkindt.bsky.social

 YouTube:

-MATTTT (that’s Matt with 4 Ts) has a video on MOOMIN.
-He also has a new channel, MATTTTTTTT (Matt with 8 Ts) where he posts more casual videos, like
+MATTTT (that’s Matt with 4 Ts) has a new channel, MATTTTTTTT (Matt with 8 Ts) where he posts more casual videos, like a critique of the “Blind Bag” trend, a look at John Byrne’s ELSEWHEN X-Men fan comics, and his 14 favorite Graphic Novels of 2025.

-COMICBOOK COUPLE’S COUNSELING continued season 2 of their miniseries “The Stacks,” where they have industry people select comics to talk about from the shelves of Third Eye Comics, like the Criterion Closet, with Christian Ward all the way in the UK.
+COMICBOOK COUPLE’S COUNSELING continued season 2 of their miniseries “The Stacks,” where they have industry people select comics to talk about from the shelves of Third Eye Comics, like the Criterion Closet, with Tony Fleecs (writer of STRAY DOGS and FERAL), and Curt Pires (writer of LOST FANTASY and FIREBORN)

 What the hell, I’ll plug my YouTube again.
-Watch me talk about WEEKLY SHONEN JUMP and UMBRELLA ACADEMY.
+Watch me talk about SIN CITY and JACK KIRBY’S FOURTH WORLD.

 Divining Comics is brought to you by generous support from the “Best Friends of Divining Comics,” Alex Seubert.